 It’s been a sad summer for cinema.
 Several major Hollywood films have slumped at the box office like The Lone Ranger, After Earth and White House Down while those that have taken the cash have been tired superhero movies like Iron Man 3 and Man of Steel.
 A quick glance at Rotten Tomatoes shows a higher-than-usual yield of rotten films on wide release, all of them sequels, including The Smurfs 2, Kick Ass 2 and Grown Ups 2, which are all receiving a critical mauling.
 Audiences are crying out for something new, so can District 9‘s Neill Blomkamp save the summer that sucked?

 Where it falls down is the weakness of its central character, Max, who is frankly a bit boring.
 He feels like a hundred other action movie tough guys, with a bald headed Matt Damon looking like a baby with a grudge.
 Compared to the brilliantly original Wikus (Sharlto Copley) of District 9, Max feels like a step back.
-Copley is on form in Elysium as a tough but quirky gun-for-hire bringing his unique brand of oddity to the role, but the film is sorely missing the levity brought by Wikus in District 9.
+Copley is on form in Elysium as a tough but quirky gun-for-hire, bringing his unique brand of oddity to the role, but the film is sorely missing the levity of Wikus.